huggingface/blog/rwkv.md

 <!-- {authors} -->

 ChatGPT and chatbot-powered applications have captured significant attention in the Natural Language Processing (NLP) domain.
 The community is constantly seeking strong, reliable and open-source models for their applications and use cases.
-The emergence of these powerful models is a logical consequence of the democratization of transformer-based models, firstly introduced in 2017 by [Vaswani et al.](https://arxiv.org/abs/1706.03762), that has drastically outperformed previous SoTA models for NLP tasks, based on Recurrent Neural Networks (RNNs), that the scientific community believed were dead after that paper.
+The rise of these powerful models stems from the democratization and widespread adoption of transformer-based models, first introduced by Vaswani et al. in 2017.
+These models significantly outperformed previous SoTA NLP models based on Recurrent Neural Networks (RNNs), which were considered dead after that paper.
-Through this blogpost, we will introduce the integration of a new architecture, RWKV, that combines the advantages of both RNNs and transformers, and that has been recently integrated into the HuggingFace [transformers](https://github.com/huggingface/transformers) library.
+Through this blogpost, we will introduce the integration of a new architecture, RWKV, that combines the advantages of both RNNs and transformers, and that has been recently integrated into the Hugging Face [transformers](https://github.com/huggingface/transformers) library.

 ### Overview of the RWKV project

-The RWKV project has been kicked off and led by [Bo Peng](https://github.com/BlinkDL), who is actively contributing and maintaining the project.
-There is a community that is constantly enhancing the project’s artifacts in the official discord channel on various topics such as performance (RWKV.cpp, quantization, etc.), scalability (dataset processing & scrapping) and research (chat-fine tuning, multi-modal finetuning, etc.).
-The GPU access for training RWKV models are donated by Stability AI.
+The RWKV project was kicked off and is being led by [Bo Peng](https://github.com/BlinkDL), who is actively contributing and maintaining the project.
+The community, organized in the official discord channel, is constantly enhancing the project’s artifacts on various topics such as performance (RWKV.cpp, quantization, etc.), scalability (dataset processing & scrapping) and research (chat-fine tuning, multi-modal finetuning, etc.).
+The GPUs for training RWKV models are donated by Stability AI.

-Learn more about that by joining the [official discord channel](https://discordapp.com/users/468093332535640064) and learn more about the general ideas behind RWKV in these two blogposts: https://johanwind.github.io/2023/03/23/rwkv_overview.html / https://johanwind.github.io/2023/03/23/rwkv_details.html
+You can get involved by joining the [official discord channel](https://discordapp.com/users/468093332535640064) and learn more about the general ideas behind RWKV in these two blogposts: https://johanwind.github.io/2023/03/23/rwkv_overview.html / https://johanwind.github.io/2023/03/23/rwkv_details.html

 ### Transformer Architecture vs RNNs